DanielssonThomas/space-tracker/CONTRIBUTING.md

 To start things of you need to get the project running locally.
 1. Pull code.
 2. Run `npm install` or `yarn install`
-3. Rename the `.env.example` to `.env` and fill in the required information as explained in the file.
 4. Now run `npm run dev`, `yarn dev` or `pnpm dev`
 5. Open [http://localhost:3000](http://localhost:3000) in your browser